Gotcha26/PiwigoPublish-lrc-plugin/README.md

 The plugin provides a function to import an existing Piwigo album structure into LrC.
 It works with the following constraints:
 - If a Piwigo album contains sub-albums, an equivalent Publish Collection Set is created in the LrC Publish Service.
 - If a Piwigo album contains only photographs (i.e. no sub-albums) or is empty then a Publish Collection is created in the LrC Publish Service.
 - Piwigo allows an album to contain both photographs and sub albums.
 LrC does not allow this - a Publish Collection Set can contain only further Publish Collection Sets, or Publish Collections, not both.
 Publish Collections can contain only photographs and not further Publish Collection Sets.
-A workround for this constraint is under development.
+  - The workround for this constraint is the the creation of specical collections (an option in the Piwigo Publish Service Configuration Extras section of the Publishing Manager).
+This creates a specially named collection for each collection set, linked to the parent album in Piwigo.
+Any photos in these collections are published to the Piwigo parent album.
 - Piwigo allows albums with the same name to exist under the same parent.
 LrC does not allow this - albums with the same name can only exist if they are sub albums of different parents within the publish service.
 - The plugin allows the alteration of the Piwigo album structure:
   - New albums containing photographs can be created - right-click in Publish Service -> Create Piwigo Album... or Create Piwigo Album (Smart collection)...